St.George Amplify Rewards

 From flights and travel options to shopping or gift cards, here’s what you can do with your Amplify Rewards points.

-How can I redeem 60,000 Amplify Rewards points?
+How could I redeem 60,000 Amplify Rewards points?

 Frequent flyer points